 At Franklin Square Park participants were treated with 3 hours of music, mime, speeches from key politicians and live art.
 PEAC Parent Consultants, Self Advocate Leaders, staff, and children hosted a booth with our information and carnival games complete with a lollipop tree and bottles of bubbles for prizes.
 We look forward to next year.

 Annual Meeting and Patricia J. Creegan Award for Excellence in Inclusive Education

 Sponsored by Neumann University with Elwyn and PEAC

-The IEP Clinic and workshop will be co-hosted by PEAC and the Delaware Country Right to Education Task Force and will take place on Saturday, May 4, 2013 at Delaware County Intermediate Unit (DCIU).
-This free event will pair parents of children receiving special education services with experts to work one on one to improve thier child's IEP.
-The workshop will provide information on how to work more collaboratively with IEP team members.
+The IEP Clinic and workshop was co-hosted by PEAC and the Delaware Country Right to Education Task Force and took place on Saturday, May 4, 2013 at Delaware County Intermediate Unit (DCIU).
+This free event paired parents of children receiving special education services with experts to work one on one to improve their child's IEP.
+The workshop provided information on how to work more collaboratively with IEP team members.

 Parents: Submit a request for support